Jessica (instrumental): Background

-After the death of group leader Duane Allman in 1971, the Allman Brothers Band continued on, adding keyboardist Chuck Leavell.
-A year later when Berry Oakley also died, Lamar Williams was brought in as the bassist replacement, finishing the album Berry did not.
+After the untimely death of group leader Duane Allman in 1971, the Allman Brothers Band continued on, adding keyboardist Chuck Leavell.
+A year later when bassist Berry Oakley died early into recording Brothers and Sisters, Lamar Williams was brought in as his replacement.
 The addition of Leavell in particular changed the band's sound and direction, which has often been considered most evident on "Jessica".
-Guitarist Dickey Betts wrote the song at "the Farm," a 432 acre "group hangout" in Juliette, Georgia.
+Guitarist Dickey Betts wrote the song at "the Farm," the Band's 432 acre "group hangout" in Juliette, Georgia.
 "I really need to have an image in my head before I can start writing an instrumental because otherwise it's too vague.
 I get an emotion or an idea I want to express and see what I can come up with," said Betts in 2014.
 "Jessica" was an attempt to write a song that could be played with just two fingers, in honor of gypsy jazz guitarist Django Reinhardt, who played with two left fingers due to severe burns.
 Betts had crafted the main melody of the song but became frustrated with its direction afterward.
 Jessica, Betts's baby daughter, crawled into the room and began bouncing to the music.
 "I started playing along, trying to capture musically the way she looked bouncing around the room," said Betts, who named the song after her.

 According to session musician Les Dudek, he co-wrote "Jessica" but did not receive credit.
 Betts had invited him over for dinner, and instructed him to bring his acoustic guitar.
 They played the song together, and Betts became frustrated, as it went nowhere following the opening and main verse riff.
 According to Dudek, he formed the bridge section while Betts was away, checking on their steaks.
 Upon his return, Dudek showed him his new section.
 "Dickey lit up like a lightbulb he was so happy, because now we had the new section the song desperately needed," he remarked.
 The two hopped in Betts's pickup truck with their guitars in excitement, with intentions to show each band member their new instrumental.
 "I'll never forget, right when we got in Dickey's truck, it started to lightly, almost mystically, snow, as if it was Duane sending us a message: 'Hey, you guys finally got that tune.'"